 Metadata is what tells Google how your website should be categorized.
-Each page in your website should have its own, unique metadata so that they’re more likely to be indexed by the search engines.
+Each page on your website should have its own, unique metadata so that they’re more likely to be indexed by the search engines.
 Does metadata affect ranking?
 No and Yes.
-It affects where and what you rank in, but does not get your website placed above or below a competitors website.
+It affects where and what you rank in, but does not get your website placed above or below a competitor's website.

 As you can imagine, metadata optimization is important and should be done first before improving your online presence with search engines.

 Google needs to know where to place you before you climb the ranking system.

 Yup!
 Metadata is set up as a Title, Description, and a group of Keyword Phrases for each page.
 Primary Metadata goes on the homepage to introduce your website, while more unique and specific Metadata falls on the rest of the pages.

 If you have used Google, you have seen Metadata.
 Here, check this out :